 Use immediately or store.
 When ready to reheat, add a little water to thin it out.
 Enjoy!

-Stir processed potato mixture into onion-poblano mixture in saucepan and bring to brief simmer over medium heat to heat through.
-Transfer to bowl and serve immediately.
+Stir processed potato mixture into onion-poblano mixture in saucepan and bring to a brief simmer over medium heat to heat through.
+Transfer to a bowl and serve immediately.